Ten facts about the Farne Islands' seals

 2. Seals in numbers

-Male seals grow up to 2 metres in length and weigh 230kg.
-Their lifespan is 20-25 years.
-Female seals grow up to 180cm in length, weigh 150kg, and have a lifespan of 30-35 years.
+Male seals have a lifespan of 20-25 years and female seals have a lifespan of 30-35 years.
 Grey seals feed on wide variety of fish, squid, and octopus.
 They spend 80% of time below water, 20% on the surface breathing.
 Seal usually stay underwater for between 4 and 8 minutes at a time, although the maximum time recorded was 30 minutes.
 Seals can reach depths of 30 metres.

 3. Counting the pups